EthanThatOneKid/neo-companion/README.md

 ## Contributing 🧠
 This project contains a minimal setup for developing a performant and well structured web extension.
-The extension contains a demonstration counter that is displayed on the popup and options pages as well as any open tab.

 ### Good to know before using:
 * [Typescript](https://www.typescriptlang.org/)